homelight/worksheets/README.md

 		}
 	}

-From this definition, we generate Golang hooks to create worksheets, manipulate them (CRUD), and store them
+From this definition, we generate Golang hooks to manipulte borrowers' worksheets, store and retrieve them

 	joey := worksheet.Create("borrower")
 	joey.SetText("first_name", "Joey")